 Related:

-Is there a minimum age to use Greenlight debit card, Greenlight + Invest or Greenlight Max?
+Is there a minimum age to use the Greenlight debit card?

-There is no minimum age for using the Greenlight debit card nor the Invest feature on Greenlight.
-However, younger kids may need more help from an adult to get started.
+No. There is no minimum age for using the Greenlight debit card.
+However, younger kids might need more help from an adult to get started.

-Greenlight CEO Tim Sheehan thinks the best time for receiving a card comes between middle and high school, though no specific minimum age restrictions exist for the card.
+Greenlight CEO Tim Sheehan thinks the best time to receive a card is between middle school and high school.
+Still, no specific minimum age restrictions exist for the card.

 Is Greenlight Safe?